rescoot/sunshine/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Elastic License v2.0.
+In short, this means you cannot:

+- provide the software to others as a hosted or managed service
+- alter or remove copyright or licensing info

+See the [LICENSE](LICENSE) file for details.
+If you want to offer Sunshine as a commercial service, contact us to discuss commercial licensing options.